 Wise Woman of Abel Beth-Maacah: Bible

-The second of two “wise women” portrayed in 2 Samuel lived in a fortified city in northern Israel.
+The Wise Woman of Abel Beth-Maacah is the second of two “wise women” portrayed in 2 Samuel lived in a fortified city in northern Israel.
 More straightforwardly than the story of the wise woman of Tekoa (2 Samuel 14), this narrative depicts what must have been typical leadership activities of a woman in this accepted position against the larger political tensions of David’s reign.

 Hostility between the “people of Judah” (David’s tribe of origin in the south) and the “people of Israel” (the ten northern tribes) surfaces following David’s suppression of his son Absalom’s revolt (2 Sam 19:41–43).
 A Benjaminite, Sheba son of Bichri, capitalizes on the sentiment with a call for the northerners to forsake their “share in David” (20:1)—that is, to rebel or secede.
 The scene is thus set for Sheba’s flight to the north and refuge in Abel, where David’s general Joab chases him down.